 Head of Wardrobe duties shall include, but not be limited to the co-ordination of the Wardrobe Department and the procurement and manufacturing of all costumes and accessories.
-He/she is responsible for the disbursement of assigned budgets and delegation of work required for the efficient operation of the Department.
-Head of Wardrobe will be responsible for costume research; organization of work and storage areas and management of costume inventory, shop supplies and equipment; He/she will co-ordinate the scheduling of fittings; arrange for the rental, maintenance, and replacement of costumes; act as principal shopper or buyer in close association with the Costume Designer.
-Plan and manage pack, load in, load out, and onstage wardrobe notes.
+They are responsible for the disbursement of assigned budgets and delegation of work required for the efficient operation of the Department.
+Head of Wardrobe will be responsible for costume research; organization of work and storage areas and management of costume inventory, shop supplies and equipment; they will co-ordinate the scheduling of fittings; arrange for the rental, maintenance, and replacement of costumes; act as principal shopper or buyer in close association with the Costume Designer.
+They will also plan and manage pack, load in, load out, and onstage wardrobe notes.